 I'm a writer, editor, and creative translator.
-I work with communication agencies, nonprofit organizations, B2B and B2C companies, news outlets, and publishing houses in Luxembourg and elsewhere in Europe.
+I work with communication agencies, literary consultancies, nonprofit organizations, B2B and B2C companies, news outlets, and publishing houses in Luxembourg, the UK, and elsewhere in Europe.

 I have postgraduate degrees in Literature and Culture – from Glasgow, a place I adore (once a Glasgow Girl, always a Glasgow Girl), and Oxford, which was not for me.
 I have taught courses at Oxford University, Advanced Studies in Bath, and the University of Trier.